Loan to Value Ratio (LTV)

 LTV = $133,567.33 / $175,500 = 76%

 Every buyer has a different investment appetite and purchase criteria which comes into play when a seller submits their mortgage loan for pricing on the secondary market.
-Most buyers have a maximum LTV criteria of 80% (meaning 20% cash down or equity in the property).
+Most buyers have a maximum LTV ratio of 80, meaning they expect at least 20% equity in the property.
+This LTV of 80 is also the cutoff at which many mortgage lenders may require private mortgage insurance.

-Fortunately, we at AX will allow an LTV of 100% on residential notes (meaning nothing put down by borrower) and an LTV of 90% on commercial notes (meaning only 10% put down by borrower).
-Keep in mind though, the more money that the borrower puts down (or equity in the property), the more your private mortgage loan is worth to a buyer.
+Fortunately, we at AX will allow an LTV of 100% on residential notes (meaning nothing put down by borrower) and an LTV of 90% on commercial notes (meaning only 10% put down by borrower), even though most lenders consider that a high loan-to-value ratio.
+However, a lower LTV ratio often results in a lower interest rate and higher loan value.
+In addition, the more the borrower puts down (or the more equity in your home they have), the more your home loan or seller-financed loan is worth to a buyer.

 Always try to collect the largest down payment possible when creating a seller-financed real estate loan.
 To learn more about creating a high-value mortgage loan, click here.
 To learn more about creating a high-value business loan, click here.
 To view the proper definition of Debt-To-Income Ratio, please click here.